-I love the idea of Sneak Some Zucchini on to Your Neighbor’s Porch Day, but I’m puzzled as to why the holiday comes so early in the gardening season.
-In Utah, zucchini grows at least until the end of September, and those last few weeks of the summer are when you’re most likely to wander out to the garden and find a giant zucchini.
+I love Sneak Some Zucchini on to Your Neighbor’s Porch Day, but I’m puzzled as to why this fun zucchini day comes so early in the gardening season.
+In Utah, zucchini grows at least until the end of September, and that’s when you’re most likely to wander out to the garden and find a giant zucchini.
 And if that happens, this Zucchini Frittata is a delicious way to use it!

 For a few weeks now I’ve been experimenting with the giant zucchinis a good friend has been giving me, and this recipe was one of the happy results.
 Besides using Mozzarella, Feta, and Parmesan cheese, I have a couple of other tricks here that made this one of the best tasting zucchini + egg dishes I’ve ever had.

 What is a Frittata?

 A frittata is a type of Italian omelet that’s not turned or folded but is browned under the broiler to finish the cooking.
 It’s the type of dish you can happily enjoy for breakfast, lunch, or dinner, and the ingredient combinations are endless.

 Of course the combination of Mozzarella, Feta, and Parmesan in this frittata recipe makes cheesy and delicious.
 But the technique of cooking the zucchini in olive oil with Italian Herb Seasoning and Spike Zucchini also adds flavor to the zucchini, so don’t skip that step!

 What else can you make with giant zucchini?

 If you’re growing zucchini and end up with some of those giant ones, there are so many good ideas for using them in my collection of Recipes for Extra Large Zucchini.
 Or check out 50 Amazing Zucchini Recipes to see all my favorite recipes with zucchini!